Skip to content

 User registration & authentication

-datalab has three supported user registration/authentication mechanisms:
+datalab has two supported user registration/authentication mechanisms:

-3. via magic links sent to email addresses
+2. via magic links sent to email addresses

 Each is configured differently.
 If left unconfigured, then the corresponding registration mechanism will not be available to the user.